National Space Council

 The National Space Council is a body within the Executive Office of the President of the United States created in 1989 during the George H. W. Bush administration, disbanded in 1993, and reestablished in June 2017 by the Donald Trump administration.
 It is a modified version of the earlier National Aeronautics and Space Council (1958–1973).

 The National Space Council operates as an office of policy development and handles a portfolio of civil, commercial, national security, and international space policy matters.
-Composed of cabinet-level members and supported by a Users Advisory Group, the council is chaired by the Vice President of the United States.
+Composed of cabinet-level members and supported by a Users Advisory Group, the council is chaired by the vice president of the United States.

 National Aeronautics and Space Council (NASC)

 1958–1973

 Established by the National Aeronautics and Space Act of 1958, the NASC was chaired by the President of the United States (then Dwight Eisenhower).
-Other members included the Secretaries of State and Defense, the NASA Administrator, the Chairman of the Atomic Energy Commission, plus up to four additional members (one from the federal government and up to three from private industry) chosen at the President's discretion.
+Other members included the Secretaries of State and Defense, the NASA Administrator, the Chairman of the Atomic Energy Commission, plus up to four additional members (one from the federal government and up to three from the private industry) chosen at the President's discretion.

-The Council was allowed to employ a staff to be headed by a civilian executive secretary.
-Eisenhower did not use the NASC extensively during the remainder of his term, and recommended at the end of his last year in office, that it be abolished.
+The council was allowed to employ a staff to be headed by a civilian executive secretary.
+Eisenhower did not use the NASC extensively during the remainder of his term, and recommended at the end of his last year in office that it be abolished.
 He did not fill the post of executive secretary but named an acting secretary on loan from NASA.
-Shortly before assuming office, President-elect John F. Kennedy announced that he wanted his Vice President, Lyndon Johnson, to become chairman of the NASC, requiring an amendment to the Space Act.
+Shortly before assuming office, then President-elect John F. Kennedy announced that he wanted his vice president, Lyndon Johnson, to become chairman of the NASC, requiring an amendment to the Space Act.

 Edward C. Welsh was the first executive secretary of the NASC, appointed in 1961 by President John F. Kennedy.
 Welsh, who as a legislative aide to Senator Stuart Symington (D-Missouri) helped draft the 1958 legislation that created NASA and the NASC, spent the 1960s as the principal advisor to the White House on space issues.
 He also assisted in the development of the legislation that created the Communications Satellite Corporation (COMSAT).
 After his retirement in 1969, he remained active as an advisor to NASA.

 The NASC was abolished in 1973 by a reorganization of the Executive Office of the President.
 President Richard Nixon decided that, because "basic policy issues in the United States space effort have been resolved, and the necessary interagency relationships have been established", the NASC was no longer needed.

 National Space Council

 1989–1993

 George H. W. Bush created the National Space Council by Executive Order 12675.
-The Council was chaired by Vice President Dan Quayle and included the following members:
+The council was chaired by Vice President Dan Quayle and included the following members: